librarysteve/pifighter_ex/README.md

 #  :doughnut: PiFighter  :facepunch:

-:books: Lexington Public Library :books: example files for controlling the Adafruit Crickit Hat for Raspberry Pi, using Blynk as an iot service..
+## :books: Fom the Lexington Public Library  :coffee:

+Example files for controlling the Adafruit Crickit Hat for Raspberry Pi, using Blynk to broker data.

 ```
                            ppppppp
                     ppppoffffffffffoopp